Nanolithography of DAPI

-It is possible to use a predesigned model, by creating a file with xy coordinates, printing speed and pressure.
+It is possible to use a predefined pattern, by creating a file with xy coordinates, printing speed and pressure.
 The BOT will print line between each given point in the file.
-Each parameter must be separated by a coma, as shown as an example below.
+Each parameter must be separated by a coma.

 For each point (i.e. each line in the file):